The Lion King

 0/5

 There is no sexual content or nudity in this film.
-The characters are animals, and the relationships are presented in a purely familial and platonic manner.
+The relationships are based on friendship and family bonds.

 Violence & Gore